 Information contained on our website is not incorporated by reference into this Proxy Statement or any other report filed with the SEC.

 Exchange Rates and Currency

-Exchange rates from United States Dollars to Swiss Francs and the euro are used throughout this Proxy Statement.
+Exchange rates from Swiss Francs to the United States Dollar are used throughout this Proxy Statement.
 Unless otherwise indicated, we have applied the following exchange rates: